nyabongoedgar/Dashboards-WebVizaulizations/README.md

 ## Project
-In this project, we have a bar graph displaying the amount of rain in the 12 months of the year
+In this project, we have a bar graph displaying the amount of rain in the 12 months of the year Data in this project is hardcoded but with data coming from an API, this application can be easily customized

 ## Dependencies
  - chart.js